Welcome to RuedaMatic

 So there's a synergy... even a love affair... between the bands, and their dancers.

 You'll hear timba musicians often express appreciation for dancers... but sorry... they mean the "salsa suelta dancers"!

 Rueda de Casino: not so easy...

 Nice rueda sequences are hard to call for most of us humans.
-On top of that, to respond to timba's gear-grinding challenges...
+On top of that, to respond, real-time, to timba's gear-grinding challenges...
 THAT takes a wizard.

 So rueda with timba... too often, the two end up interfering - rather than reinforcing.

 Unfortunately... what comes easy in salsa suelta, is a lot harder.
 To be dancing a "guapea" during a blazing horn mambo?
 That's like pouring water on the fire!

 Where the suelta dancer at La Tropical tunes in to the band... and vice versa... the rueda dancers learn to tune OUT the sudden gear changes of timba.
 The band may call "manos p'arriba", "camina", "cintura", "mambo"... how can the caller and the rueda be ready to respond on time?
 But most of the gear changes you hear are instrumental.

 And if not...why subject your group to the challenges of timba... if you never respond?
 It doesn't feel good!